aphp/edsnlp/docs/user-guide/matcher.md

 Using regular expressions can help define richer patterns using more compact queries.

-## Performing fuzzy matching

-The `GenericMatcher` can also perform fuzzy matching !
-It is however extremely computationally intensive, and can easily increase compute times by 60x.

 ## Authors and citation

 The `matcher` pipeline was developed at the Data and Innovation unit, IT department, AP-HP.